This article has been reviewed and edited by Miguel Dar, a CPA and an experienced tax consultant who specializes in tax audits.

 Filing and paying taxes is a time-consuming and complicated process in the Philippines.
 For instance, it took about 171 hours to prepare and pay taxes in the country in 2019, based on World Bank data1.

-That’s like spending 21 eight-hour workdays or roughly a month just to comply with the law.
+That’s like spending 21 eight-hour workdays or roughly a month to comply with the law.
 Not to mention the amount of effort (and killer math skills) that tax preparation entails.

-Would you go through the pain of tax filing and payment, or spare yourself the trouble?
+Would you go through the pain of tax filing and payment or spare yourself the trouble?

-Having second thoughts about fulfilling your taxpayer duties?
+Are you having second thoughts about fulfilling your taxpayer duties?
 The benefits of having an ITR in the Philippines might convince you otherwise.

 1. Access to loans and credit cards